Reubes77/NautilusSwimAcademy/README.md

   2. Images are displayed into 3 columns and stacked vertically in mobile view.

-  3. The images in the gallery space vertically automatically based on the gallery height.
+  3. The images in the gallery are automatically spaced vertically, based on the gallery height.

-  4. The images are displayed vertically on a desktop computer with white border running vertically on the sides and in the columns, which again continues the abstract visual cue of the swimming lanes of a pool.
+  4. The images are displayed vertically on a desktop computer with white borders running vertically on the sides and in the columns, which again continues the abstract visual cue of the swimming lanes of a pool.